AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-planning/resource-availability-allocation-resource-planner.md

 filename: resource-availability-allocation-resource-planner
 product-area: resource-management
 navigation-topic: resource-planning
-title: Review resource availability and allocation using the Resource Planner
+title: Review resource availability and allocation using the Adobe Workfront Resource Planner
 description: You can view the availability of your resources and the amount of planned or budgeted work for your projects in the Resource Planner.
 These values are displayed in Hours, FTE (Full Time Equivalent), or Cost amounts and are organized in columns.
 ---

-# Review resource availability and allocation using the Resource Planner
+# Review resource availability and allocation using the Adobe Workfront Resource Planner

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

 You can view the availability of your resources and the amount of planned or budgeted work for your projects in the Resource Planner.
 These values are displayed in Hours, FTE (Full&nbsp;Time Equivalent), or Cost amounts and are organized in columns.